 Look Out For Termites

 No one wants to find termites on their property, especially one they are thinking about purchasing.
-However, if termites are found during a building and pest inspection, it could mean you have more power to negotiate on price.
+However, if termites are found during a building and pest inspection, it could mean you have more power to negotiate a lower property price by highlighting the issues discovered.

 This is particularly true if you are looking for project investment.
 If you are considering a rebuild or complete renovation, then termites will probably be the least of your problems.